 - The professional skills necessary to succeed in a competitive research environment.

 The BREATHE Training Program is allied with several prominent centers and is housed in the Breathing Research and Therapeutics Center located in the McKnight Brain Institute at UF.
 BREATHE trainees not only benefit from the collective strengths from other centers but also the unique interdisciplinary research and training opportunities available at UF, including through our home department, Physical Therapy.
+Because, like the NIH, we firmly believe that trainees from diverse backgrounds and life experiences bring different perspectives, creativity, and individual enterprise to address complex scientific problems, individuals from historically underrepresented groups, with disabilities, and/or from disadvantaged or underserved backgrounds are highly encouraged to join the BREATHE Training Program.

 Learn more about Gainesville, FL, and the graduate and postdoctoral resources available to BREATHE trainees below.